 3. Hermosa Beach

-Hermosa Beach is known for its casual laid-back hipster vibe not found at other beaches, due mainly to the surrounding seaside community.
-Enjoy building castles in the sand or relaxing in one of the outdoor cafes here during the day, and if you need a break from the heat, you must go and check out the always-popular Pier Plaza.
+Known for its casual laid-back hipster vibe not found at other beaches and that is due mainly to the surrounding seaside community.
+Enjoy building castles in the sand or relaxing in one of the outdoor cafes during the day and if you need a break from the heat, you must go and check out the always-popular Pier Plaza

 4. Manhattan Beach